Reasons To Sell

 Finding Peace on the Other Side

 Splitting a household is difficult.
 Carving a household from an existing family is harder.
 If you can get along well enough to sell the house together, you can walk away with more of your investment.

-The decision to avoid financial destruction of the other party will protect both parties in the long run.
+The decision to avoid the financial destruction of the other party will protect both parties in the long run.
 However, this can come at a cost.
 If potential buyers find out that there is a divorce in the works, you may get a lot of insultingly low offers.
 You will have to open your home to strangers during a stressful, painful time.
-Worst of all, you, your former partner and your children can be stuck in a limbo of sadness.
+Worst of all, you, your former partner, and your children can be stuck in a limbo of sadness.